 Abstract

 This study examines the improvement of curriculum-based ideological and political education (IPE) teaching competence among key primary school English teachers from the perspective of core competencies.
-Through semi-structured interviews with ten experienced English teachers from ten primary schools in Urumqi, Xinjiang Uygur Autonomous Region, China, the study identifies key patterns in teachers’ conceptual understanding, classroom strategies, implementation challenges, and professional development needs regarding IPE.
+Through semi-structured interviews with ten experienced English teachers from ten primary schools, the study identifies key patterns in teachers’ conceptual understanding, classroom strategies, implementation challenges, and professional development needs regarding IPE.
 Findings reveal that while teachers support the integration of moral values into English instruction, their understanding of IPE remains inconsistent, and classroom practices are constrained by limited resources, time pressure, and lack of assessment mechanisms.
 Nevertheless, teachers demonstrate strong motivation and creativity in embedding values through storytelling, intercultural comparisons, role-play, and project-based learning.
 The study concludes by advocating for practice-oriented teacher training, subject-specific IPE frameworks, collaborative learning communities, and the integration of digital tools to support the sustainable development of teachers’ IPE competence.
 These insights contribute to both policy and practice by highlighting the need for grounded, context-sensitive strategies to promote IPE in English language classrooms.

 Keywords